gouthamponnusamy/gouthamponnusamy.github.io/_pages/cv.md

 ======
 * November'2014 - September'2020: Junior Research Fellow
   * PARK Research Centre, Coimbatore, India
+  * **Duties included:**
-  * **Duties included:** 1.
-Design of an ejector for lowering pressure below ambient in the test chamber
+        * 1. Design of an ejector for lowering pressure below ambient in the test chamber
-                     2. Study of the flow field under the hood in the automobiles and compare the same flow field with the battle tank engine bay flow field.
+        * 2. Study of the flow field under the hood in the automobiles and compare the same flow field with the battle tank engine bay flow field
-                     3. *"Institute Coordinator - National Board of Accriditation”* for the Department of Aeronautical Engineering, PARK College of Engineering & Technology, Coimbatore, India
+        * 3. *"Institute Coordinator - National Board of Accriditation”* for the Department of Aeronautical Engineering, PARK College of Engineering & Technology, Coimbatore, India
-                     4. Lectures on *“Out of Syllabus”* topics in subjects like Gas Dynamics and Turbo-machinery for Undergraduate students of Aeronautical Engineering
+        * 4. Lectures on *“Out of Syllabus”* topics in subjects like Gas Dynamics and Turbo-machinery for Undergraduate students of Aeronautical Engineering
-                     5. Design and development of an afterburner without flame-holders, i.e., the possibility of implementing the Prime & trigger method of combustion by completely removing the V-Gutter
+        * 5. Design and development of an afterburner without flame-holders, i.e., the possibility of implementing the Prime & trigger method of combustion by completely removing the V-Gutter

 * June'2011 - August'2012: Research Assistant
   * PARK Research Centre, Coimbatore, India
+  * **Duties included:**
-  * **Duties included:** 1.
-Exploration of boundary layer over turbine blades in the low Reynolds number region both experimentally and analytically using the tool ANSYS Fluent
+        * 1. Exploration of boundary layer over turbine blades in the low Reynolds number region both experimentally and analytically using the tool ANSYS Fluent
-                     2. Component modelling using CATIA V5 modelling tool
+        * 2. Component modelling using CATIA V5 modelling tool
-                     3. Assisting the Department of Aeronautical Engineering Professors in Fluid Dynamics and Gas Turbine lectures
+        * 3. Assisting the Department of Aeronautical Engineering Professors in Fluid Dynamics and Gas Turbine lectures

 Skills
 ======